Social Icons

 Directed by Yorgos Lanthimos

-The Lobster is not bad cinema, but I find it hard to recommend this movie for anyone to see.
-I guess the message of the movie is its strength and not the tale to which the said message was woven.
+The Lobster is not bad cinema, but I find it hard to recommend this movie to anyone.
+I guess the message of the movie is its strength, rather than the tale in which the message is woven.

-The movie has a statement which it tries hard to make in the confines of almost two hours.
-The weirdness, the musical score and the world to which the movie lives is not something I enjoyed much.
-In fact the only time the movie was enjoyable at its peak is when David got into a relationship with a woman who was emotionless.
-The movie after that seemed like another long drag in another world, where the opposite meal is served, but on the same plate.
+The movie has a statement it tries hard to make within the confines of almost two hours.
+The weirdness, the musical score, and the world in which the movie exists are not something I enjoyed much.
+In fact, the only time the movie was truly enjoyable, at its peak, was when David got into a relationship with a woman who was emotionless.
+After that, the movie felt like another long drag in another world, where the opposite meal is served, but on the same plate.

-As per acting goes, the movie does not cut any slack.
-The actors are on top of the table in this one, dancing away and showing us how good they are.
+As for the acting, the movie doesn’t cut any slack.
+The actors are on top of their game here, dancing away and showing us how good they are.

-When it comes to the story: well it is easy to follow and the weirdness and somehow numbness of the ride before things pick up when David found a partner almost made me stop watching.
+When it comes to the story, well, it’s easy to follow.
+The weirdness and, somehow, the numbness of the ride before things pick up when David finds a partner almost made me stop watching.

-The movie plot drops us in this world where everyone is believed to be nothing or not worth being, if they do not have a partner.
+The plot drops us into this world where everyone is believed to be nothing or not worth being if they do not have a partner.
 David (Colin Farrell) just lost his wife to another man.
 David is taken to a hotel where he has to stay until he finds another partner.
-The hotel has many rules, the main rule is, if you do not find a partner within the stipulated time period, you will be turned into an animal of your choosing.
+The hotel has many rules, the main one being: if you do not find a partner within the stipulated time period, you will be turned into an animal of your choosing.

-Another of the hotel rule is that, you can extend your days of waiting to find a partner if you hunt down single people, who live in the forest.
+Another of the hotel rules is that you can extend your days of waiting to find a partner if you hunt down single people who live in the forest.

-The movie’s two statements from my own point of view is:
+The movie’s two main statements, from my own point of view, are:

-Sex and romance should not be something that should be caged in the confines of marriage.
-Neither should it be something the society frowns upon when a single person seeks out sexual pleasures in the way the choose fit.
-We should be free to express ourselves how we please.
-No one should be made to feel bad, because they have chosen one way to satisfy themselves over another.
+2. Sex and romance should not be confined to the bounds of marriage.
+Neither should it be something society frowns upon when a single person seeks sexual pleasure in the way they choose.
+We should be free to express ourselves as we please.
+No one should be made to feel bad for choosing one way to satisfy themselves over another.

-In the end, the message of the movie is what makes the movie, not the movie itself.
-So, I do not know if you will like to see this movie.
+In the end, the message of the movie is what makes it, not the movie itself.
+So, I don’t know if you’ll want to see this movie.
 The choice is yours.

-Do note it was a box office success making over four times its production budget, and it is a critical success too.
-It won and received many nominations, during its year of release.
+Do note, it was a box office success, making over four times its production budget, and it was a critical success too.
+It won and received many nominations during its year of release.

 0 comments: